-- Open House: Will not be held in person this fall. - Parent/Guardian-Teacher Conferences: Please note that due to COVID-19, Parent/Guardian/-Teacher conferences will be held virtually or via telephone in November.
-Ten-minute conference times can be arranged jointly by parents/guardians and the teacher to discuss a student's progress and are held during one afternoon and one evening session.
+- Open House: Parents and guardians are invited in the fall to meet their child's teacher(s) and to visit the classroom for an informational meeting.
+Teachers address parents/guardians with reference to grade-level expectations and activities. - Parent/Guardian-Teacher Conferences: Ten-minute conference times can be arranged jointly by parents/guardians and the teacher to discuss a student's progress and are held during one afternoon and one evening session.
 Additional conferences, either virtually or via phone may be requested by parents/guardians or teachers and scheduled for a mutually convenient time. - Open Communication and Volunteerism in Milton Public Schools: The administration, faculty, and staff of Milton Public Schools support and appreciate a philosophy of open communication and volunteerism among our students' parents and guardians.
 We have very dedicated and involved Parent-Teacher Organizations.
 As prescribed by the Education Reform Act of 1993, a School Site Council will be chosen to work in collaboration with our staff and PTO.
 We also encourage parents/guardians to become involved in their children's education through communication and volunteerism within our school.
-All volunteers must complete a CORI form two weeks prior to the date of volunteering. - Room Parents/Guardians: Due to COVID-19 there will be no Room parents/guardians assigned to classrooms until further notice.
-It is possible that Room parents could assist virtually.
-Room parents/guardians assigned to classrooms will be active liaisons between parents/guardians, teachers, and the PTO.
+All volunteers must complete a CORI form two weeks prior to the date of volunteering. - Room Parents/Guardians: Room parents/guardians assigned to classrooms will be active liaisons between parents/guardians, teachers, and the PTO.
 The room parents/guardians will maintain homeroom lists, ensure that notices are distributed, be available to answer questions from parents/guardians about class and school activities, and assist the teacher with some classroom activities.
 Two parents/guardians may share this position.
-If more people respond, a lottery is held to determine the room parents/guardians. - Absences/Tardiness: Even in a remote learning or hybrid learning environment, you should report to the school's office electronically or by phone if your student will not be able to participate in daily instruction for any reason. - Please call the School Office to report your child's absence or tardy arrival to school within 15 minutes after instructional time begins.
-Absence Notification: Notes identifying the nature of your child's illness or other reasons for his/her absence are required upon returning to school. - Emergency Contact Information: Parents/ guardians must provide updated emergency contact information.
+If more people respond, a lottery is held to determine the room parents/guardians. - Absences/Tardiness: Please call the School Office to report your child's absence or tardy arrival to school within 15 minutes after instructional time begins. - Absence Notification: Notes identifying the nature of your child's illness or other reasons for the principal's absence are required upon returning to school. - Emergency Contact Information: Parents/ guardians must provide updated emergency contact information.
 This information includes a name, an address, and a telephone number of a relative or neighbor who can be contacted in an emergency.
-THIS SHOULD BE SOMEONE YOUR CHILD KNOWS AND TRUSTS. - ParentPlus Accounts: Parents/Guardians are encouraged to use their ParentPlus Portal.
+THIS SHOULD BE SOMEONE YOUR CHILD KNOWS AND TRUSTS. - PowerSchool Parent Portal Accounts: Parents/Guardians are encouraged to use their PowerSchool Parent Portal.
 Login information will be emailed at the beginning of each school year.
-Communication between the Principal's office and home will be done through the school's website, e-mail, and ParentPlus Portal.
-Many teachers will also communicate through the ParentPlus Portal.
+Communication between the Principal's office and home will be done through the school's website, e-mail, and PowerSchool Parent Portal.
+Many teachers will also communicate through the PowerSchool Parent Portal.